Antel0pe/Hurricane-Explainer-Engine/README.md

 - actually implement vertical wind motion according to era5
 - do sea surface temp similar to atmospheric temp
 - fix up the components such that when you switch the time, it doesnt erase everything on screen and render a new thing. basically properly update uniforms when a mat has already been created.
+- create google maps like drag person and place on ground and it automatically sets you at ground height with correct pitch where you drag it
+- lod as you zoom in and out
+- add 3d stuff on the surface like mapbox 3d tiles
+- add speed toggle for controls and perhaps have small map overlay that shows where they are
+- prevent altitude from going into the earth